 So what do you need?
 The simplest way is to buy a blender pen.
 You can get it in most craft shops or on Amazon.
 But if it happens that you’re in the middle of a project and your blender pen stops working there is a different solution you can use.

-First is old, well-known Acetone can be used as a transfer medium.
+First is an old, well-known Acetone can be used as a transfer medium.
 But not the nail polish remover kind unless you have 100% pure acetone one without any additives.

-A second way is actually using the solvent found in blender pen which is called Xylol Xylene.
+A second way is actually using the solvent found in the blender pen which is called Xylol Xylene.
 If you, for example, have a large image to transfer you can get a big container in hardware stores.

 In both cases, you must be careful while using them.
 They are damaging to the skin, eyes and respiratory system so wear gloves, safety goggles, and face mask and use them in WELL VENTILATED AREA.

 Use the solvents in a glass container and only small amounts at a time- they evaporate quickly.
 You can either dab your empty pen in or use a sponge.

 You put your photo/ graphic you want to transfer on the wood surface(remember to mirror it) and apply the acetone or Xylol.
 You can secure it by using some painters tape.

-Try not to overdo it with the solvent because it may cause ink bleed.
+Try not to overdo it with the solvent because it may cause the ink to bleed.
 Several thin layers are better than pouring it over the image.

 The next step is to rub the image with the back of a spoon or a bone folder.
 Apply firm pressure but don’t rush.
 You don’t want to damage the paper.

 Peel off the paper and let the transfer dry.
 Just to mention this only works with laser printed or copied images.

 5. Photo Transfer Using Gel Medium and Mod Podge